 Tameca Cole is a visual artist and writer from Birmingham, Alabama.
-She also performs with the abolitionist arts organization, Die Jim Crow.
+She also performs with Die Jim Crow.
 Cole’s art has been featured in Art in America, Artforum, ArtNews, Momus, The Nation, and The New York Times.
 While inside, she re-discovered her abilities as an artist.
 Using the spare supplies available, she created collages that were both political and personal.
 “My pain and struggles are just one of the inspirations I draw upon to create.
 My goal is to express the human condition in a way that enables the audience to see that we are all simply human.”

 Russell Craig is a painter from Philadelphia, now living in New York City.
 He is the co-founder of Right of Return USA, the first national fellowship dedicated to supporting formerly incarcerated artists.
 A self-taught artist who survived nearly a decade of incarceration after growing up in the foster care system, Craig creates art as a means to explore the experience of over-criminalized communities and to reassert agency after a lifetime of institutional control.
 His work has been featured in Artforum, ArtNews, Momus, The Philadelphia Inquirer, The Washington Post, Artsy, The Guardian, and The New York Times.
 Craig is an alumni of Mural Arts Philadelphia’s Restorative Justice Guild program, a 2017 Right of Return Fellow, and a 2018 Ford Foundation Art for Justice Fellow.